whoislewys/whoislewys/README.md

 I'm a full stack developer who likes to build cool stuff with great people.

+## Work
+> See my resume for details on my experience: https://docs.google.com/document/d/1lPXFFqeredk7Ko9JmhgtSPnF6o8DTVzVrIA6PO9CMf8/edit?usp=sharing

 I built [Mood Industries](https://github.com/moodindustries), a music discovery app that served underground music to 1000s of people, was a full-stack developer at [Workiva](https://www.workiva.com/), led a team at (Dovly)[https://www.dovly.com/] to build an app with a unique approach to help people supercharge their credit score.

-Random side projects in between of course.
-See https://whoislewys.com for more on me if you're curios

 I also love playing guitar, latin dancing, and cooking.